cylc/cylc-doc/src/user-guide/installing-workflows.rst

 Symlink Directories
 ^^^^^^^^^^^^^^^^^^^

-You can configure workflow :term:`run directories <run directory>` and their sub-directories as symlinks to other locations.
+You can configure workflow :term:`run directories <run directory>` and certain sub-directories as symlinks to other locations.
 This is a useful way of offloading data onto other drives to limit the disk space taken up by ``~/cylc-run``.